SaiShashankGP/Task-1/Minitask_2.md

 Why are we not using moviepy?
 Moviepy module is mainly used for editing and merging.
 It is not used to play songs.

+We not only use those two modules but also other modules which come in handy like Time and mutagen.

 Below is the code for the MP3 player by codemy.com

 https://github.com/flatplanet/Intro-To-TKinter-Youtube-Course/blob/22e726271e3ebc3e7ac1938f4d505b5d5a10588c/player.py

-## Prototyping and testing: